micmejia/bible-dump/NKJV/Numbers/Num 33.md

 "Speak to the children of Israel, and say to them: 'When you have crossed the Jordan into the land of Canaan,

 ###### 52
-then you shall drive out all the inhabitants of the land from before you, destroy all their engraved stones, destroy all their molded images, and demolish all their [^e]high places;
+then you shall drive out all the inhabitants of the land from before you, destroy all their engraved stones, destroy all their molded images, and demolish all their high places;

 ###### 53
 you shall dispossess _the inhabitants of_ the land and dwell in it, for I have given you the land to possess.